Jatinshant/lambda-EC2/README.md

 # lambda-EC2
-# Launch and Terminate instance by using lambda function
+# Launch and Terminate Instance by using Lambda Function
 # 🚀 EC2 Control Panel (AWS Lambda + API Gateway + HTML)

 This project provides a **web-based control panel** to launch and terminate EC2 instances in AWS using **Lambda functions**, exposed through **API Gateway** endpoints.
 The dashboard is built using **HTML, CSS, and JavaScript**, and communicates with AWS services through secure HTTP requests.